ePages-de/epages-devportal/_posts/2018/2019-12-18-how-to-cope-with-a-localization-tool-in-action.md

 We can now use the review functionality of a PR as a communication channel between Localization Manager and developers.
 As long as a PR is approved, it can be merged at any time.
-But if merging is currently not possible, the approval will be withdrawn until it's again possible.
+But if merging is currently not possible, the approval will be withdrawn until it's possible again.

 ### Overview?
 Definitely needed!

-The requirement to approve PRs brought up a new challenge as we needed to keep an overview of the PRs against l10n.
+The requirement to approve PRs brought up a new challenge, as we needed to keep an overview of the PRs against the `l10n` branch.
 How many PRs are currently open?
 How many of them are already approved?
 And how does this fit to the UI text plans of our UI writers?